Austin bombing suspect's uncle says he was smart, kind

 "I mean this is coming from nowhere.
 We just don't know what.
 I don't know how many ways to say it but everyone is caught off guard by this," Conditt's uncle, Mike Courtney of Lakewood, Colorado, told The Associated Press.

-At a news conference Wednesday evening, Austin Police Chief Brian Manley said he considers a 25-minute recording on cellphone found with Conditt a "confession."
-Manley said Conditt talks in great detail on the recording about the differences among the bombs he built.
-The chief called the tape "the outcry of a very challenged young man."
+At a news conference Wednesday evening, Austin Police Chief Brian Manley said he considers a 25-minute recording on a cellphone found with Conditt a "confession," in which Conditt talks in great detail about the differences among the bombs he built.

 Never miss a local story.

-Manley said they don't yet know a motive, suggesting that there might not be one.
-He said where the packages were placed seems random.
+But Manley suggested that there might never be a clear motive, noting where the explosives were placed or addressed seems random.

-Conditt grew up in Pflugerville, a suburb just northeast of Austin where he was still living after moving out of his parents' home.
-On Wednesday, authorities recovered homemade explosives from inside the residence, which he shared with roommates and is a few miles from his parents' home.
+Conditt grew up in Pflugerville, a suburb just northeast of Austin where he was still living just a few miles from his parents' home after moving out.
+On Wednesday, authorities recovered homemade explosives from inside the residence, which he shared with roommates.

 Conditt's family said in a statement they had "no idea of the darkness that Mark must have been in."